riakhazanchi/NABN-Nepal-Website/README.md

 This project was developed to provide NABN with a centralized digital platform where the organization can share information about its mission, programs, and initiatives.
 The website enables administrators to publish updates, upload media content, and maintain a gallery of organizational activities while allowing visitors to learn about NABN’s work and contact the organization.

-The platform helps improve the visibility of NABN’s initiatives and provides a structured way to communicate with the broader community, including volunteers, partners, and program participants.

 The site provides NABN with a centralized online presence to share programs, highlight community initiatives, and improve outreach to partners and participants across Nepal.

 ## Features